LinuxCommandLibrary

 CAVEATS

-Direct MP3 output is not supported; convert AIFF output using a separate tool.
+Direct MP3 output is not supported; use --file-format for AIFF, WAVE, caff, or m4af, then convert if needed.
 Voice availability depends on what is installed in macOS; additional voices can be downloaded from System Settings.

 HISTORY